CHILD ADVOCACY CENTERS

 Why are CACs important?

-CACs reduce the need for children to “tell their story” repeatedly by coordinating a single forensic (fact-finding) interview to gather the information needed by each member of the MDT to successfully investigate allegations of abuse.
-CACs function as a community resource on child abuse and family violence.
+CACs coordinate a single forensic (fact-finding) interview to gather the information needed by each member of the MDT to successfully investigate allegations of abuse.
+By taking this approach, they ease children’s trauma by reducing a child's need to “tell their story” repeatedly.
+CACs also function as a community resource on child abuse and family violence.

 What services are offered?